 Certain medications, herbal supplements and/or antidepressants and anxiolytics may also lead to galactorrhoea.
 In some patients no cause may be found (idiopathic).

 Along with the discharge from the breasts, galactorrhea can also be accompanied by:

 What are galactorrhea care options?

-The approach to treatment includes improving the patient's symptoms, identifying and curing the possible cause, helping the patient manage anxiety and stress and maintaining the patient's ability to fall pregnant.
+The approach to treatment includes improving the patient's symptoms, identifying and curing the possible cause, helping the patient manage anxiety and stress and maintaining the patient's fertility.